 Through its Outreach Department, Diller-Quaile nurtures its relationship with the extended community.
 Since 1973, the Summer Music Study Program (SMSP) has provided singing, movement, and musicianship classes to children and counselors in day care centers, Head Start centers, and social service agencies, in and around the Harlem area.
 Using a rich repertoire of international folk music drawn from the many cultures of our world, the five-week program develops the participants’ musical skills and abilities.
 The SMSP culminates each summer with vibrant festivals of song and dance.

-Initiated in the mid-1980s, the Outreach Teacher Training courses—Early Childhood Music, Level I (101 & 501) and Level II (102)—later evaluated and recommended for undergraduate and graduate credit by the University of the State of New York, New York State Board of Regents National College Credit Recommendation Service (National CCRS)—teach day care center instructors how to integrate music into the early childhood classroom.
+Initiated in the mid-1980s, the Outreach Teacher Training courses—Early Childhood Music, Level I (101 & 501) and Level II (102)—later evaluated and recommended for undergraduate and graduate credit by the University of the State of New York, New York State Board of Regents National College Credit Recommendation Service (National CCRS)—teach day care and Head Start center instructors how to integrate music into the early childhood classroom.
 Teachers gain an understanding of the musical development of young children, and acquire skills and strategies for implementing an engaging international folk music curriculum.